-- Four electric utilities offered financial incentives (such as bill credits) to customers that opted to allow utilities to control their peak load by curtailing the operation of certain appliances or equipment (such as water heaters or HVAC systems) during periods of peak demand. - Nine electric utilities offered financial incentives (such as bill credits or lower rates) to customers that agreed to partially or completely halt electricity consumption, or allowed the utility to interrupt service, during periods of peak demand. - Six electric utilities offered rates that reflected time-of-use, real-time, and/or seasonal capacity constraints and marginal generation costs during periods of peak demand. - Three electric utilities provided incentives for customers to switch to on-site standby electricity generation during periods of peak demand. - One electric utility offered lower rates for the operation of thermal storage equipment to enable shifting of thermal energy demand from peak to off-peak periods. - Five electric utilities reduced the voltage of electricity delivered to customers during periods of peak demand.6
+- Six electric utilities offered rates that reflected time-of-use, real-time, and/or seasonal capacity constraints and marginal generation costs during periods of peak demand. - One electric utility provided incentives for customers to switch to on-site standby electricity generation during periods of peak demand. - One electric utility offered lower rates for the operation of thermal storage equipment to enable shifting of thermal energy demand from peak to off-peak periods. - Five electric utilities reduced the voltage of electricity delivered to customers during periods of peak demand.6